By Jason Cassidy & Aaron Jolly

 Mindfulness, memory, & lucidity

 There is an interesting connection here between memory, lucidity, and the importance of mindfulness in lucid dreaming.
-Mindfulness comes from the Sanskrit, sati, which means remembrance.
-In mindfulness practice, mindful moments often occur by simply remembering to focus on the breath.
-These moments are marked by recognizing when the mind has drifted off into worrying or daydreaming… or just somewhere other than the present here and now.
+Mindfulness comes from the Sanskrit, sati, which means “remembrance”.

-At some point during the daydream, you snap out of it (or back into it); you remember to come back to the breath, and simply by remembering – mindfulness returns.
-This is very similar to becoming lucid in a dream.
+These pleasant mindful moments (during waking life) are very similar to moments of lucidity in the dream state.
 The mind wanders about, fully caught up in the dream until you remember to contextualize and come back to the present moment.

-Mugwort is the common name for the aromatic plant Artemisia Vulgaris. which is derived from the ancient Greek goddess Artemis.
+Mugwort is the common name for the Artemisia Vulgaris.
+This is an aromatic plant whose name is derived from the ancient Greek goddess Artemis.

 There is much folklore surrounding this plant as it has been used for healing purposes in Ayurvedic medicine and many other indigenous cultures, including those of North America, Asia, and Northern Europe.
 In the European Middle Ages, it was even considered a magical herb for protection against maleficent spirits.